Battle of Port Republic Summary

 June 9, 1862 — Clash at Port Republic

 Jackson’s plan hinged on getting many of his troops and his artillery across the South River and into the field to confront Shields’s force, which Brigadier General Erastus B. Tyler commanded.
 To accomplish the task, Jackson ordered his engineers to construct a bridge made from wagons during the pre-dawn hours.
 The engineers successfully spanned the river, but the bridge accommodated only a single file of traffic, forcing Jackson to deploy his troops piecemeal throughout the day.
 First across the river was Brigadier General Charles S. Winder, commanding the famous Stonewall Brigade, which General Jackson accompanied.

 Federals Fire on Winder’s Brigade

 On the Union side, Tyler deployed the two brigades under his command in a north-south line running from Lewis’s Mill, on the east bank of the South Fork of the Shenandoah River, to a hill known as the Coaling.
 Tyler’s artillery on top of the Coaling fired on Winder’s brigade as soon as they came into view.
 Winder split his brigade and attacked the Union line on two fronts without success.
-The Federals began pushing the Rebels back toward the river.
+The Federals began pushing the Confederates back toward the river.